derkork/openscad-graph-editor/manual/manual.md

 You can also right-click on an operator node and select the _Flip inputs_ option.
 This will quickly swap the inputs of the node.
 This is useful if you want to change the operands without having to reconnect them manually.

+Operator nodes will automatically switch their input and output port types to match what is connected to them.
+For example if you connect a `vector3` and a `number` to the inputs of a _Multiply_ node, then the output port will be of type `vector3`, while if you connect two `vector3` to the inputs of a _Multiply_ node, then the output port will be of type `number`.

 ![](images/flip_inputs.gif)

 ### Vector nodes